Glass is a Conservation Threat to Birds

 Bird-window collisions are a leading cause of bird mortality in urban areas.
 Between 365 and 988 million birds die each year due to collisions with windows and other glass structures (4).
 There seem to be seasonal trends in bird-window collisions, with rates typically higher in autumn and lower in summer (1).
 Some bird species appear to be more vulnerable to window strikes, including hummingbirds, thrushes, and migratory species.
 Juvenile birds may also be more susceptible.
 Preventing bird-window collision is an important conservation measure to protect birds in urban areas.
 Below are some causes of window collisions and the solutions to address them.

 The Causes of Bird-Window Collisions and Solutions to Address Them

 Glass Windows and Structures

 The problem with glass is its reflectivity.
 Bird vision contains little depth perception compared to humans, as most birds’ eyes are on the side of the head.
 Birds also have poor contrast sensitivity.
-This means they are less able to distinguish a reflection from reality, especially when vegetation may be reflected in a window (6).
-Certain building design elements can also increase collision risk, such as transparent balconies, reflective glazing, and extensive glass façades.
+This means they are less able to distinguish a reflection from reality.
+To a bird, reflections of sky or habitat in a window may not be distiguishable from the rest of its environment (6).
+Certain building design elements can also increase collision risk, such as transparent corners, reflective glazing, and extensive glass façades.

 Deterrent stickers placed on the exterior of a window (9).